dextr-cloud/dextr-docs/docs/_pages/settings.md

 **Core & Extensions**

-You can see the already integrated core functionalities within Dextr (Amazon Connect and Kinesis) and the things that are being worked on (Alexa).
+You can see the already integrated core functionalities within ConectPath (Amazon Connect and Kinesis) and the things that are being worked on (Alexa).

 [![Integration](/assets/images/Settings/integration.jpg)](/assets/images/Settings/integration.jpg)